sengland88/liri-node-app/README.md

 I also created a restart function that will ask the user if they would like to conduct another search.
 If yes, it will bring them back to the runProgram function and ask for a command.
 If not, it will execute the program, which will need to be called again using "node liri.js"

-To access the video demostrations click here: https://drive.google.com/drive/folders/14W-AIYhUWaPp8yDLfR5Jnwdx6ehh9EyE
+To access the video demostrations: https://drive.google.com/drive/folders/14W-AIYhUWaPp8yDLfR5Jnwdx6ehh9EyE